openstf/stf/README.md

 rethinkdb
 ```

+_Note: if it takes a long time for RethinkDB to start up, you may be running into [rethinkdb/rethinkdb#4600](https://github.com/rethinkdb/rethinkdb/issues/4600) (or [rethinkdb/rethinkdb#6047](https://github.com/rethinkdb/rethinkdb/issues/6047)).
+This usually happens on macOS Sierra.
+To fix this on macOS, first run `scutil --get HostName` to check if the HostName variable is unset.
+RethinkDB needs it to generate a server name for your instance.
+If you find that it's empty, running `sudo scutil --set HostName $(hostname)` has been confirmed to fix the issue on at least one occasion.
+See the issues for more complete solutions._

 You should now have RethinkDB running locally.
 Running the command again in the same folder will reuse the data from the previous session.

 You're now ready to start up STF itself: